lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/CloudBerry.md

 CloudBerry download link: http://www.cloudberrylab.com/download-thanks.aspx?prod=cbes3free

-Before using CloudBerry, you need to register an account in JD Cloud in advance and grant the JD Cloud object storage service (OSS).
+Before using CloudBerry, you need to register an account in JD Cloud in advance and sign up the JD Cloud OSS.

 Specific steps for accessing OSS via CloudBerry are as follows: